porterbmoody/balmingilead/content/posts/Adam and Eve.md

 tags: ["Adam and Eve", "Creation", "Garden of Eden", "Fall", "Commandment"]
 ---

+# Fall

+## Adam and Eve

+## Garden of Eden

+After Adam and Eve were expelled from the Garden of Eden, they were cast down to earth and fell and found themselves naked.
+So then the sewed fig leaves together and covered themselves.

+Genesis 2
+> 7 And the eyes of them both were opened, and they knew that they were naked; and they sewed fig leaves together, and made themselves aprons.

+Genesis 2
+> 7 And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul.

+Genesis 3
+> 21 Unto Adam also and to his wife did the Lord God make coats of skins, and clothed them.

+There were 2 significant trees in the Garden of Eden.
+1 was the tree of good and evil, the other was the tree of life.
+Adam and Eve were commanded not to partake of the fruit of the tree of good and evil.

 Moses 3
 > 16 And I, the Lord God, commanded the man, saying: Of every tree of the garden thou mayest freely eat,
 > 17 But of the tree of the knowledge of good and evil, thou shalt not eat of it, nevertheless, thou mayest choose for thyself, for it is given unto thee; but, remember that I forbid it, for in the day thou eatest thereof thou shalt surely die.